doc4d/docs/docs/ServerWindow/sessions.md

 For **Client** sessions, the following information is available:

-- Operating system session name
+- System username
 - IP address
 - Machine name
-- Write Pro indicator
+- Write Pro indicator (means that the user belongs to a group that grants access to 4D Write Pro)
-- 4D View Pro indicator
+- 4D View Pro indicator (means that the user belongs to a group that grants access to 4D View Pro)
 - IP lookup button

 For **REST**, **Web**, and **SOAP** sessions, the detail panel displays information such as:

 - Guest status
-- Privileges
+- Privileges (list of privileges associated with the session)
 - IP address
 - User agent
 - IP lookup button